President of the Czech Republic

-The president of the Czech Republic, constitutionally defined as the President of the Republic (Prezident republiky), is the head of state of the Czech Republic and the commander-in-chief of the Armed Forces of the Czech Republic.
+The president of the Czech Republic (Prezident České republiky), constitutionally defined as the President of the Republic (Prezident republiky), is the head of state of the Czech Republic and the commander-in-chief of the Czech Armed Forces.

 The presidency has largely been shaped by its inaugural holder, Tomáš Garrigue Masaryk, who assumed the office after the Czechoslovak declaration of independence was proclaimed in 1918.
 The 1920 Constitution granted the president substantial powers and Masaryk's political strength and popularity enabled the presidency to exert considerable influence over the Czech public life.
 In modern times, the president is largely a ceremonial figure with limited powers as the day-to-day business of the executive government is entrusted to the prime minister, and many of the president's actions require prime ministerial approval.
 Nevertheless, as the bearer of the nation's "Truth prevails" motto, the presidency is widely viewed to be a significant source of prestige, power and moral authority in both domestic and foreign affairs.
 The president, seated at the Prague Castle, has oftentimes been perceived through the prism of the nation's monarchical past.
 The office has retained the power to grant full pardons, commute criminal penalties and issue amnesties.
 The president possesses with a suspensory veto power which can be overridden by an absolute majority of the Chamber of Deputies.

 The Constitution provides that the president cannot be held responsible for his own conduct, except in cases of treason or high violation against the Constitution.
 The Parliament maintains the sole power of impeachment and the president may only be removed from office by a trial before the Constitutional Court.
 The president is solely responsible for appointing the prime minister, the Cabinet ministers, as well as the members of the board of the Czech National Bank, and nominating justices to the Constitutional Court, who are subject to Senate approval, among others.

 The president is elected directly using the two-round system to a five-year term.
 Prior to 2013, the president was selected by a joint session of the Parliament.
 Under Article 57 of the Constitution, no individual may be elected to more than two consecutive terms.
 The current president, Petr Pavel, was elected in the 2023 election, and assumed office on 9 March 2023.